JonathanYiv/sample_app/README.md

 7. A boolean attribute in the database automatically creates a #attribute? boolean method on the Model's objects.

 8. Fixtures can produce a large amount of test data using embedded Ruby.

+### Chapter 11: Account Activation

+1. Account Activations can be modeled as a resource, even without an Active Record object.

+2. Rails can generate Action Mailer actions and views to send email.

+3. Instance variables defined in mailer actions are available in mailer views.

+4. Account activations used a generated token to create a unique URL for activating users and a hashed activation digest to securely identify valid activation requests.

+5. Both mailer/integration tests are useful for verifying User mailer behavior.

+6. SendGrid is a heroku emailer.